OctopusDeploy/blog/blog/2020-06/database-feature-branch-deployments/index.md

 #### Delete feature branch database

 The delete feature branch runbook required a bit more work than I originally thought.
 At first, I was going to just delete the database.
-But as I thought about it more, it made more sense to the first backup the database then delete it.
+But as I thought about it more, it made more sense to first backup the database then delete it.
 If I ever needed to spin up the database again to fix a bug, I could use that backup.
 Adding the backup step made things a bit trickier as I needed to first check to see if the database existed.
 The stored procedures provided by AWS to backup a database fail if the database doesn’t exist:

 ![](delete-feature-branch-database.png)

-The `Check for Existing Database` step sets an [output variable](https://octopus.com/docs/projects/variables/output-variables) set to `True` or `False`.
+The `Check for Existing Database` step sets an [output variable](https://octopus.com/docs/projects/variables/output-variables) to `True` or `False`.
 The run conditions on the backup and delete steps use that value in a [run condition](https://octopus.com/docs/deployment-process/conditions#variable-expressions):

 ![](delete-database-run-condition.png)

 #### Restore masked database backup for feature branches

-The restore masked database backup runbook has a similar `Check for Existing Database` check as the delete step:
+The restore masked database backup runbook also has a `Check for Existing Database` step:

 ![](restore-masked-backup-for-feature-branches.png)

-Except in this runbook, it has a bit more logic included.
+This runbook has additional logic included.
 The vast majority of the time, the process should only create a new feature branch database if that database doesn’t yet exist.
-However, there are a few use cases where they need to start all over with a fresh database copy.
+However, there are a few use cases where they need to start over with a fresh database copy.
 To help with that, I created a [prompted variable](https://octopus.com/docs/projects/variables/prompted-variables) with a default value of `False`.
 When that is set to `True`, a fresh copy of the database will be created:

 ![](prompted-variables.png)